szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Instead of granting +1 to THAC0 and +5 HP, it grants immunity to stun and 2 HP/round regeneration.
 Other benefits are kept.

+### Make Fallorain's Plate +1 more unique (1369) (BGEE BG2EE EET)

+Based on the original description, it now also provides protection vs. evil (not vs. summoned demons though).

+### Make Pride of the Legion +2 more unique (1373) (BG2EE EET)

+The boring armor of Unther now has extra goodies:

+- Immunity to fear and morale failure
+- Save vs. Death: +1 (paladin only)
+- Save vs. Breath: +1 (paladin only)
+- Charge ability "Hold the Line" twice per day: For 3 rounds, Gain +2 bonus to Armor Class and Saving Throws, as well as immunity to sleep, wing buffet, and stun.
+Allies gain a +1 bonus to their Saving Throws and Armor Class.
+In exchange, the movement rate of the wearer is cut in half.

+### Make Armor of the Hart +3 more unique (1375) (BG2EE EET)

+Based on the description.

+- Damage and THAC0: +1 vs. evil and orcs
+- Charisma: +2
+- Aura of Valor: The wearer is immune to morale failure and fear and allies in a 10 ft. radius are filled with morale, minimizing the chances of morale failure.

+### Make T'rachie's Plate +5 more unique (1385) (BG2EE EET)

+This makes this cursed armor more of a mix of penalties and benefits, which makes it much more interesting in my view.

+- Constitution: -1 (down from -2)
+- Charisma: -6 (up from -5)
+- Save vs. Death: -2 (new)
+- Passive ability: Repulsiveness (yep).
+Every time a living humanoid enemy hits the user, or the user hits them, there's a 10% chance they become nauseated, receiving a -2 penalty to THAC0 and Saving Throws for 3 rounds, as well as taking 6 poison damage (Save vs. Death for half).
+- Charge ability of Cloak of Fear.
+Instantly cast twice per day.
+- Rest is unchanged.

+### Make Mail of the Dead +2 more unique (1395) (BGEE BG2EE EET)

+Based on the description, while wearing the armor, the following benefit is added:

+Undead Ward: Any friendly undead within 15 ft. of the wearer is granted a +4 bonus to Armor Class, a +2 bonus to Saving Throws, a +12% resistance to physical damage, and a +25% to magical damage.
+Does not stack with itself.

+### Make Jester's Chain +4 more unique (1404) (BG2EE EET)

+Now increases the caster levels of Bards by 1.
+2 if they are Jesters.

 </details>

 ---